Polycrylic is a water-based protective coating that serves the purpose of protecting the wood.

 They are usually quite large and therefore used on bigger projects.
 There are also more types of roll-on Polycrylic to choose from.

 The biggest drawback of roll-on Polycrylic is the fact that it is difficult to apply without leaving behind any brush marks.

-It also dries swiftly, so when you use a brush or roller, you’ll need to apply it quickly to ensure the best appearance before it has a chance to fully dry.
+It also dries swiftly, so when you use a brush or roller, you’ll need to apply it quickly to ensure the best appearance before it has a chance to dry fully.

-You will need Polycrylic and a sanding sponge with an extra-fine grit.
+You will need Polycrylic and a sanding sponge with extra-fine grit.

 Once you have the materials, follow the steps below.

 Step 1.
 Prepare The Surface to Apply the Polycrylic

 When it comes to cutting wood, there is a saying: “Cut once and measure twice.”

 When you’re applying the finish, it is instead “finish once and sand twice.”

 If you don’t, it can be hard to get a good finish on poorly finished wood.